ballerina-platform/module-ballerinax-googleapis.sheets/README.md

 `git clone https://github.com/wso2-ballerina/module-googlespreadsheet.git`

 ## Working with GSheets Endpoint actions
-All the actions return valid response or SpreadsheetError.
+All the actions return valid response or error.
 If the action is a success, then the requested resource will be returned.
-Else SpreadsheetError object will be returned.
+Else error object will be returned.

 In order for you to use the GSheets Endpoint, first you need to create a GSheets Client endpoint.